tarunsachdeva/blog/_posts/2019-01-15-incomplete-professional-network.markdown

 I don't believe this is true.
 I think there is a need for a space to express your true identity at work - your strengths, what you're working on, and how best you operate.
 A profile that is actively used at the workplace and one that moves with you throughout your career.

-I think LinkedIn has a missing dimension to their network, and this may be it.
+I think our notion of a "professional network" has a missing dimension, and this may be it.